ikvk/imap_tools/README.rst

 Result of MailBox.fetch generator will be implicitly converted to uid list.

+For actions with a large number of messages imap command may be too large and will throw an exception, use 'limit' argument for fetch in this case.

 .. code-block:: python

     with MailBox('imap.mail.com').login('test@mail.com', 'pwd', initial_folder='INBOX') as mailbox: